andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_09_ROIAnalysis.rst

 .. figure:: ROI_Analysis_Anatomical_Spherical.gif

-To create this ROI, we will need to find peak coordinates from another study; let's randomly pick a paper, such as Jahn et al. 2016.
+To create this ROI, we will need to find peak coordinates from another study; let's randomly pick a paper, such as Jahn et al., 2016.
 In the Results section, we find that there is a Conflict effect for a Stroop task - a distinct but related experimental design also intended to tap into cognitive control - with a peak t-statistic at MNI coordinates 0, 22, 40.

 .. figure:: ROI_Analysis_Jahn_Study.png